The Earth Strikes Back edited by Richard T. Chizmar

 - Finished reading it on September 22, 2008

 - This isn't a book that is normally on my list of books to read.
 However, when you're at the airport about to start a week long business trip and you've left your latest book at home on the night stand, you find what you can.
 Now here's the kind of funny part to go along with that.
-While I couldn't find any books that were on my first choice list[1], I saw The Enemy by Lee Child and thought here's a book by somebody on my second choice list.
+While I couldn't find any books that were on my first choice list[1], I saw THE ENEMY by Lee Child and thought here's a book by somebody on my second choice list.
 However, I confused myself.
 I was thinking of Lincoln Child, co-author with Douglas Preston on numerous books and a solo author of another set of numerous books.
-So there I am looking for The Wheel of Darkness or some other Pendergast novel, not finding it and choosing what I thought was a novel by the same author.
+So there I am looking for THE WHEEL OF DARKNESS or some other Pendergast novel, not finding it and choosing what I thought was a novel by the same author.
 By the time I realized my mistake, I was on the plane and already committed.
 Fortunately despite my confusion, I wasn't disappointed.
 The book was solidly written and engaging.
 Considering that this was the eighth book in the Jack Reacher series, I didn't feel lost or left out from whatever action had occurred previously.
 There were elements which felt like they were part of a bigger picture than just this single book but they did not detract from the story.
 What I found more distracting was the first person point of view story telling that would have the occasional chapter end with a degree of foreboding.
 "If I had only known what was going to happen, I wouldn't have ..."
 Those statements didn't quite flow with the story process.
 Overall though I ended up very much enjoying the book.
 I don't plan on hunting down other books by Lee Child (I already have more authors to follow than I can keep current with) but I won't be quite so annoyed if I happen to forget my current book at home again.

 [1] My first choice list of authors includes those authors where I buy almost everything they write.
 As soon as I discover they have a new book out, it gets put on my "To Buy" list.
 This list includes Clive Barker, Jack Ketchum, Brian Keene, Peter Straub, Andrew Vachss and many others.
 Look through my author list to find more.
 My second choice list of authors are those that I enjoy and want to read but that I'm not quite as obsessive about.
 I'll happily buy their books but I'll look for people on the first choice list first.
-This list includes Douglas Preston & Lincoln Child, Ed Gorman, Graham Masterton, Timothy Zahn and others.
+This list includes Bentley Little, Ed Gorman, Graham Masterton, Timothy Zahn and others.
 I probably have a third choice list which would be those authors that I normally wouldn't buy but when in a spot where I have to pick a book and none of my first choice or second choice are available, that I pick these people.
 This list would include Michael Crichton and now Lee Child.
 Not sure who else is on this list.

 An Enemy of the State by F. Paul Wilson